mtdxc/libp2p.specs/pubsub/README.md

 The `from` field (optional) denotes the author of the message.
 This is the peer who initially authored the message, and NOT the peer who propagated传播 it.
-Thus, as the message is routed through a swarm of pubsubbing peers, the original authorship is preserved 保留原始作者身份.
+Thus, as the message is routed through a swarm群 of pubsubbing peers, the original authorship is preserved 保留原始作者身份.

 The `seqno` field (optional) is a 64-bit big-endian uint that is a linearly